WELCOME TO WATERLOGGED

-During two separate pool sessions, participants will learn skills that increase underwater efficiency, how to handle hold downs, and will practice relaxing during intimidating situations.
+During a dryland and a pool session, we teach skills that increase underwater efficiency, how to handle hold downs, and will practice relaxing during intimidating situations.

 For groms as young as 5, and for parents who would like to take the course with their child, we have the Parent/Grom course.
-This is the same basic course as the Watergroms course, with a few changes to accommodate all ages (as well as kids who might be a little bit nervous), and is a great family activity.
+This is the same basic course as the kids and adults courses, with a few changes to accommodate all ages (as well as kids who might be a little bit nervous), and is a great family activity.

 WATERGROMS (AGES 9-13)